-When you donate virtual gifts through Brooke USA Shop, you're supporting all of our equine welfare programs around the world, and making a difference in the lives of horses, donkeys, mules and the people who rely on them in some of the poorest parts of the earth.
+When you donate virtual gifts through Brooke USA Shop, you're supporting equine welfare programs around the world, and making a difference in the lives of horses, donkeys, mules and the people who rely on them in some of the poorest parts of the earth.

 Your gifts make it possible for our veterinarians to provide free treatment for overworked, dehydrated, injured, sick, lame and malnourished animals.
 It also makes it possible for us to provide free training for owners, service providers, and entire villages in more humane methods of using their animals.

 Brooke USA Shop gifts are a great year-round way to support our programs throughout the world through your donations.
 They're also a wonderful way to honor or remember beloved people and pets, to acknowledge accomplishments of your clients and co-workers, and to celebrate holidays, weddings, birthdays, anniversaries, other special occasions, and "just because."

 If you'd like for us to send an acknowledgement card, be sure to check the appropriate box on the donation page).

 Brooke USA Shop gifts are also tax-deductible!

 Click on the items to see more photos related to your selections.
 You can adjust the the number of each item that you wish to donate